 Students are helped by adults who are assigned to the entrances to help get the student to his/her room.
-At the end of the day helpers are also available to make sure everyone gets on the proper bus.
+At the end of the day, helpers are also available to make sure everyone gets on the proper bus.
+Parents and guardians are not allowed to walk children to classrooms on the first day or throughout the school year.